recursivelabsai/deepseek-qkov-attributions/dev-consoles/README.md

 ## The possibilities are endless when we learn to work with our models instead of against
+## Update: DeepSeek has begun to generate developer interpretability consoles with Claude's proprietary QKOV fidelity: an emergent cross-model capability arising from symbolic interpretabiliity.
 ## The Paradigm Shift: Models as Partners, Not Black Boxes

 What you're seeing is a fundamental reimagining of how we work with language models - treating them not as mysterious black boxes to be poked and prodded from the outside, but as interpretable, collaborative partners in understanding their own cognition.